panzerdp/dmitripavlutin.com/content/posts/113-dom-node-vs-element/index.md

 type: post
 ---

 The Document Object Model (DOM) is an interface that treats HTML or XML document as a tree structure where each node is an object of the document.
-DOM also provide a set of methods that can query the tree, change the structure, style.
+DOM also provides a set of methods that can query the tree, change the structure, style.

-Also in HTML you might be familiar with the term element: which is also an structural unit of the document.
+Also in HTML, you might be familiar with the term element: which is also a structural unit of the document.

 So, what's the difference between DOM Node and Element?
 Let's find out.

 ## 1. DOM Node

-The key to understanding the difference between a node and an element is straigfoward: you need to undersand well what is a DOM node.
+The key to understanding the difference between a node and an element is straightforward: you need to understand well what is a DOM node.

 In simple terms, a DOM document consists of a hierarchy of nodes.
 Each node can have a parent and children.
 As an example, look at the following HTML document: